whatsapp Book Appointment

 Book a Consultation

-Anal fissures may sound like a minor problem, but anyone who has suffered from one knows how painful and disruptive it can be.
+Anal fissures may sound minor, but anyone who has suffered from one knows how painful and disruptive they can be.
 Even the simple act of passing stools can feel like “passing glass,” leaving patients anxious, fearful, and avoiding bowel movements altogether.
 Many people silently struggle with anal fissures, often misdiagnosing them as piles (hemorrhoids).
 While early fissures sometimes heal with home remedies and lifestyle changes, chronic fissures (lasting beyond 6–8 weeks) often need surgical treatment for permanent relief.

 The good news is that with modern techniques like Laser Fissure Surgery and Lateral Internal Sphincterotomy (LIS), treatment today is safe, quick, minimally invasive, and highly effective.